fangchun007/CarND-MPC-Project/README_SRC.md

 ## The Model

-The model we used here is a kinematic bicycle model.
+A kinematic bicycle model is used in this project.

 ```
     State vector: [x, y, psi, v, cte, epsi]